Alyssa Milano: Activism

 In the late 1980s, Milano contacted Ryan White, a preteen boy ostracized for having AIDS, and a fan of hers.
 She attended a party for him where she sat with him for six hours making friendship bracelets.
 They appeared together on The Phil Donahue Show, where Milano kissed White on the cheek to emphasize that people do not catch the disease through casual contact.

 Since 2004, Milano has canvassed for national, state, and local candidates.

-In October 2004, Milano participated in UNICEF's "Trick or Treat" campaign as the national spokesperson.
+In October 2004, Milano participated in UNICEF's "Trick or Treat" campaign as its national spokesperson.
 She raised approximately US$50,000 for South African women and children with AIDS by selling her own and schools' photo work.

 In support of PETA, she appeared in a 2007 advertisement for them, advocating vegetarianism, in a dress made entirely of vegetables.

 In June 2007, The Sabin Vaccine Institute named Milano a Founding Ambassador for the Global Network for Neglected Tropical Diseases, an alliance formed to advocate and mobilize resources in the fight to control neglected tropical diseases, to which Milano donated US$250,000.
 She is also a UNICEF Goodwill Ambassador for the United States of America.
 Her field work for the organization has included a 2004 trip to Angola to speak with HIV-positive women and people disfigured by land mines during the country's civil war; a trip to India to meet displaced mothers living in squalor following the 2004 tsunami; and a 2010 trip to the settlement of Kolonia in western Kosovo to witness impoverished living conditions.
 Milano wrote on her blog that the latter trip was "the hardest experience I've had on a field visit", and described a waste dump close to the settlement where children spent time looking for metal to sell or scavenging for food.